Table of Contents

 What is the Free Rider Problem?

-The free-rider problem refers to a situation where individuals who profit from shared resources, common pool resources, or public goods, either do not pay for them or pay less than their fair share, leading to market failure.
-The traditional free market system is considered to have failed when individuals engage in free riding.
-The term “Tragedy of the Commons” also describes a scenario in which commonly shared resources are excessively consumed, thereby creating a free-rider issue.
+The free-rider problem is when individuals who profit from shared resources, common pool resources, or public goods either do not pay for them or pay less than their fair share, leading to market failure.
+The traditional free market system has failed when individuals engage in free riding.
+“Tragedy of the Commons” also describes a scenario in which commonly shared resources are excessively consumed, creating a free-rider issue.

-A free rider problem example can be found in public transportation systems.
-In some cities, many citizens refuse to buy tickets and ride buses and trains without paying, which can lead to overcrowding of the system.
-This can result in a lack of revenue for the company running the transportation system, leading to higher fares and poorer service quality.
+An example of a free rider problem can be found in public transportation systems.
+In some cities, many citizens only buy tickets and ride buses and trains if they pay, which can lead to system overcrowding.
+This can result in a lack of revenue for the transportation system company, leading to higher fares and poorer service quality.

 Explanation of a Free Rider Problem